Skip to main content

 Supply phase, fuse rating, spare ways, and clear CU/cutout photos were captured in one pass, reducing avoidable return visits for electrical clarification.

-The pack combined floor plans, room records, and photo evidence in a single structure, helping office, design, and install teams work from the same survey narrative.
+The report combined floor plans, room records, and photo evidence in a single structure, helping the people pricing, designing, and fitting the job work from the same survey narrative.

 Scope boundary